-- Children ages 6+ are allowed
+- Children must be ages 6+

 - A minimum of 4 guests is required.
-Families with fewer than 4, please call us
+Families with fewer than 4, please call

 More Tour Info

-We’ve been fortunate to work with our local water taxi, Weather Permitting, for over 10 years!
-Their captains are the most experienced in Seward and their main vessel, the Weather or Knot, comfortably fits up to 18 guests.
-The Weather or Knot was designed with passenger comfort in mind.
-Its catamaran hull provides a balanced, smooth ride & is perfect for coastal Alaska.
-Sit indoors and enjoy a cup of coffee/tea, or lounge on the covered back deck’s bench.
-We are incredibly grateful to be working with this experienced, professional water taxi!
+We’ve been fortunate to work with our local water taxi partner, Weather Permitting, for over 20 years!
+Their captains are the most experienced in Seward, and their vessels are all landing crafts that have been purpose-built for wildlife viewing and kayaking tours.
+Their vessels comfortably fit between 18 and 24 guests.
+Their double-catamaran hulls provide a balanced, smooth ride and are perfect for coastal Alaska.
+Sit inside the heated cabin, or lounge on the covered back deck’s bench.

 Guests will find discounted trips offered to Holgate Glacier and Holgate Arm because this area is closer to Seward, and therefore cheaper to access.
 Holgate Glacier is significantly smaller than Aialik Glacier and doesn’t calve as often, so we’ve found that it doesn’t provide a comparable guest experience.
 If you’re already putting in the time and resources to make the trip out to Kenai Fjords National Park, we recommend heading to Aialik Glacier for the most awe-inspiring and memorable glacier experience.